Meet the Press: History

 Meet the Press was originally presented as a 30-minute press conference with a single guest and a panel of questioners.
 Its first guest was James Farley, who served as Postmaster General, Democratic National Committee chairman and campaign manager to Franklin Delano Roosevelt under the first two terms of the New Deal Administration.
-Creator Rountree served as its first host, the program's only female moderator to date.
+Martha Rountree served as its first host, the program's only female moderator until 2023.
 She stepped down on November 1, 1953, and was succeeded by Ned Brooks, who remained as moderator until his retirement on December 26, 1965.
 Spivak became the moderator on January 1, 1966, moving up from his role as a permanent panelist.
 He retired on November 9, 1975, on a special one-hour edition that featured a sitting president as guest for the first time, in this case Gerald Ford.
 The next week, Bill Monroe, previously a weekly panelist like Spivak had been years before, took over as moderator and stayed until June 2, 1984.

 For the next seven and a half years, the program then went through a series of hosts as it struggled in the ratings against ABC's This Week with David Brinkley.
 Roger Mudd and Marvin Kalb, as co-moderators, followed Monroe for a year, followed by Chris Wallace (who would later go on to a much longer run as host of the rival program Fox News Sunday) from 1987 to 1988.
 Garrick Utley, then hosting Weekend Today, concurrently hosted Meet the Press from 1989 through December 1, 1991.
 All this occurred despite the increasing ratings of NBC News' other programs (and those of the network generally) during that period.
-The program originally aired at noon Eastern Time every Sunday, acting as an awkward lead-in program to the then-half-hour NFL Live pre-game show in the fall and early winter, before moving to a 9:00 a.m. slot by the early 1990s when Meet the Press expanded to an hour.
+The program originally aired at noon Eastern Time every Sunday (leading into NFL Live incongruously in the fall) before moving to a 9:00 a.m. slot by the early 1990s when it expanded to an hour.